 About an hour west of Albuquerque, we turn off Route 66 to Acoma Pueblo and Acoma Sky City.
-Acoma Pueblo is the the oldest continually inhabited city in the USA and the site of the San Esteban Del Ra Mission built between 1629 and 1640.
-Built atop a sheer-walled, 367-foot sandstone bluff in a valley studded with towering monoliths, Acoma Pueblo has earned the reputation as the oldest continuously inhabited community in North America and the mesa-top settlement is known worldwide for its unique art and rich culture.
-We’ll take a guided walking tour of the city and lunch at the Yaaka Cafe for a taste of traditional Acoman food before continuing on to our overnight stop at Gallup.
-Dinner tonight is your choice.
+Built atop a sheer-walled, 367-foot sandstone bluff in a valley studded with towering monoliths, Acoma Pueblo is the oldest continuously inhabited community in North America.
+Take a guided walking tour of the city and lunch at the Yaaka Cafe for a taste of traditional Acoman food.

 Day Fourteen - Friday July 22nd - Winslow Arizona

-First stop today is the Yellowhorse Trading Post for yet more souvenirs and then we detour off Route 66 to the Petrified Forest National Park and the Painted Desert.
+First stop today is the Yellowhorse Trading Post and then we detour off Route 66 to the Petrified Forest National Park and the Painted Desert.
 After a quick stop at the Visitors centre, we’ll drive the 28 mile loop through the park before rejoining Route 66 and head further west to Holbook.
-The historic sites in town could fill the day and there's ample lunch options including Jo & Agies Café that has been serving great food since the 1940’s.
-The Wigwam Motel is just one of the historic motels in town and we overnight at the historic La Posada hotel in Winslow.
-Dinner tonight is included in the famed Turquoise Room in the hotel.

 Day Fifteen - Saturday July 23rd - Williams Arizona